gsl-lite/gsl-lite/README.md

 not_null<>: Can handle shared_ptr<void>
-not_null<>: Hashes match the hashes of the wrapped pointer not_null<>: Hash functor disabled for non-hashable pointers and enabled for hashable pointers owner<>: Disallows construction from a non-pointer type (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) owner<>: Allows its use as the (pointer) type it stands for Owner(): Allows its use as the (pointer) type it stands for
+not_null<>: Hashes match the hashes of the wrapped pointer not_null<>: Hash functor disabled for non-hashable pointers and enabled for hashable pointers not_null<>: Supports function pointer type for construction, assignment, and invocation not_null<>: Supports std::function<> for construction, assignment, and invocation not_null<>: Supports converting to std::function<> from function reference not_null<>: Supports constructing and assigning std::function<> from non-nullable function object owner<>: Disallows construction from a non-pointer type (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) owner<>: Allows its use as the (pointer) type it stands for Owner(): Allows its use as the (pointer) type it stands for